Mathematics-Economics Combined Major (B.S.)

-- Three additional Economics electives, at least two of which should be at the 300 level or above.
+- Three electives, at least two at the 300 level or above.

-- Two additional math electives at the 300 level or above.
-Math 280 (Bridge to Higher Math) may also be chosen as one of the electives.
+- Two electives at the 300 level or above.

-Students considering graduate work in economics are strongly encouraged to take Math 280 and Math 305.
+- Students considering graduate work in economics or statistics are strongly encouraged to take MATH 280 and MATH 305.